FeiyouG/commander.nvim/README.md

     command_center = {
       -- Below are default settings that can be overriden ...

+      -- Specify what components are shown in telescope prompt;
-      -- Change what to show on telescope prompt and in which order -- Currently support the following three components -- Components may repeat
+      -- Order matters, and components may repeat components = {
+        command_center.component.DESCRIPTION,
+        command_center.component.KEYBINDINGS,
+        command_center.component.COMMAND,
+      },

+      -- Spcify by what components that search results are ordered;
+      -- Order does not matter
-      components = {
+      sort_by = {
         command_center.component.DESCRIPTION,
         command_center.component.KEYBINDINGS,
         command_center.component.COMMAND,